-- Minimum five (5) years’ experience as a practicing attorney, or three (3) years as an attorney plus significant directly-relevant experience;
+- Minimum five (5) years’ experience as a practicing attorney, or three (3) years as an attorney plus significant experience in tobacco control

-- Excellent research, writing, oral presentation, and legal citation (“Bluebook”) skill and experience; and
+- Excellent legal/policy research, oral presentation, and skill and experience

-The Assistant Director works closely with and reports to the Center’s Director to implement the Center’s research agenda, including legal analysis, legislative drafting, and fostering relationships with client organizations and municipal officials.
+The Staff Attorney works closely with and reports to the Center’s Director to implement the Center’s research agenda, including legal analysis, legislative drafting, and fostering relationships with client organizations and municipal officials.

 Legal Oversight and Programmatic Role:

-The Assistant Director is responsible for the oversight, management, and implementation of the substantive legal and policy work of the Center through shared responsibility of:
+The Staff Attorney is responsible for the oversight, management, and implementation of the substantive legal and policy work of the Center through shared responsibility of:

-- Developing content for the Center’s seminars and other programming; and
+- Developing content for the Center’s seminars and other programming

-The Assistant Director will become a recognized advocate for tobacco use prevention and cessation by:
+The Staff Attorney will become a recognized advocate for tobacco use prevention and cessation by:

-The Assistant Director will assist the Director with Center administration as required, including, but not limited to, grant management, correspondence, off-site event logistics, and supervision of Center staff.
+The Staff Attorney will assist the Director with Center administration as required, including, but not limited to, grant management, correspondence, off-site event logistics, and supervision of Center staff.

 The Public Health and Tobacco Policy Center is a legal research Center within the Public Health Advocacy Institute, located at Northeastern University School of Law in Boston, Massachusetts.
 Our shared mission is to support and enhance a commitment to public health in individuals and institutes who shape public policy through law.
-We are committed to research and advocacy in public health law, public health policy development; legal technical assistance; and collaborative work at the intersection of law and public health.
-Our current areas of work include tobacco control, and cancer and chronic disease prevention.
+We are committed to research and advocacy in public health policy development and collaborative work at the intersection of law and public health.
+Our current areas of work include tobacco control and cancer and chronic disease prevention.

-We offer excellent benefits, a flexible work environment and competitive salary commensurate with experience.
+We offer excellent benefits, a flexible work environment, and a competitive salary commensurate with experience.

-Interested applicants should submit a resume and cover letter describing their interest in and qualifications for the position, as well as a brief, relevant writing sample, to email@example.com.
+Interested applicants should submit a resume and cover letter describing their interest in and qualifications for the position, as well as a brief, independently-authored writing sample to email@example.com.